vaulot/vaulot.academic.site/content/project/macumba.md

 title = "MaCuMBA (2012-2016)"

 # Project summary to display on homepage.
-summary = "Marine microorganisms cultivation."
+summary = "Marine Microorganisms: Cultivation Methods for Improving their Biotechnological Applications"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "macumba-logo.png"